oliverfindl/spotify-current-track/README.md

 `clientId` and `clientSecret` can be obtained from your own [Spotify App](https://developer.spotify.com/documentation/general/guides/app-settings/).

-`refreshToken` can be obtained with [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow).
+`refreshToken` can be obtained by [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) with `user-read-currently-playing` and/or `user-read-playback-state` scope.

 Set `market` if you want to apply [Track Relinking](https://developer.spotify.com/documentation/general/guides/track-relinking-guide/).